dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You, yourself, as much as anybody in the entire universe, deserve your love and affection.
+  If you make any money, the government shoves you in the creek once a year with it in your pockets, and all that don't get wet you can keep.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1224 days)